 Our spool rack is essential for sectional warping.
 Ours will hold up to forty 4″ spools and has a center post that pivots for easy loading and unloading.
 The center post locks into place during use.
 Even though the spool rack is generally used for sectional warping.
 It can be indispensable for other studio tasks as well: holding standard yarn tubes and bobbins or as a place to clamp a swift or ball winder.
 Our spools are made of cardboard and measure 4″ wide with 3″ flanges.

 Our Tension Box features a mounting bracket that adjusts to fit all our looms: Wolf, Standard, or Cranbrook.
 It should be compatible with floor looms other than ours as well.
-Features include: two-sided sturdy construction with a reed at the back, an adjustable tension knob, a heddle to make the cross, and a swiveling reed at the front to adjust the feeding width of the warp.
+Features include: two-sided sturdy construction with an 8-dent reed at the back, an adjustable tension knob, a heddle to make the cross, and a swiveling 12-dent reed at the front to adjust the feeding width of the warp.